valkey-io/valkey-glide-docs/README.md

 # Valkey GLIDE Documentation

-The home of documentation for Valkey GLIDE.
+This repository host the source for the Valkey GLIDE documentation [site](https://glide.valkey.io).

 ## Technology

 The site is built with [Starlight](https://starlight.astro.build/), an Astro framework for building static documentation sites.

-The framework provides out-of-the-box features for building documentations like components, site search, navigations, and integrations with MDX files.
+The framework provides out-of-the-box features for building documentations like components, site search, navigation, and integrations with MDX files.
 It also leverages Astro's features like island architecture to build dynamic components.

 ## Getting Started